Academic and Support Services

 With the goal of increasing academic success and student persistence, LAPU offers personal individualized support to every student on their journey to achieve their academic goals.
 As part of the LAPU experience, all students are paired with a success coach.
 This staff member is there to offer encouragement and guidance and serve as an advisor on learning techniques, financial aid, academic advising, course selection, career guidance, motivation, strengths counseling, and spiritual development.
 This partnership ensures personal support and success of learning in a virtual community.

 Success coaches offer a highly personal and responsive support system to the LAPU student.
 Success coaches support and participate in intentional engagement activities from orientation through graduation.
-The success coach provides support services through phone, email, or in-person interactions.
+The success coach provides support services through phone or email.

 The student’s success coach is trained specifically for the academic program in which the student is enrolled and monitors successful completion of the student’s program requirements.
 In addition to assisting with academic planning and course selection, the success coach also provides support services that facilitate spiritual growth, vocational exploration, and educational goal attainment.
 While final responsibility for meeting academic requirements rests with the student, the success coach provides support toward completion of the program.